josbeir/cakephp-docs-md/docs/5/en/orm/database-basics.md

 quoteIdentifiers
 Set to `true` if you are using reserved words or special characters in your table or column names.
-Enabling this setting will result in queries built using the [/orm/query-builder](orm/query-builder.md) having identifiers quoted when creating SQL.
+Enabling this setting will result in queries built using the [Query Builder](../orm/query-builder.md) having identifiers quoted when creating SQL.
 It should be noted that this decreases performance because each query needs to be traversed and manipulated before being executed.